MicrosoftDocs/learn/learn-pr/azure/develop-azure-functions-app-with-maven-plugin/includes/3-exercise-create-azure-function-maven-archetype.md

 ## Create an Azure Function with Maven

 You're now going to create an Azure Function using Maven.
-This exercise will use the Azure Cloud Shell available from your sandbox.
+This exercise will use the Azure Cloud Shell that is available from your sandbox.

 1. Activate the sandbox, and wait for the Azure Cloud Shell terminal to open.